shkyler/gmit-pfda-project/README.md

 * an `img` folder containing images for the notebook
 * a `data` folder containing the data set for the project
 * a `ref` folder containing some reference material
+* datasimulation.html - a [html rendered version](https://nbconvert.readthedocs.io/en/latest/) of the notebook that can be shared with non-technical colleagues and viewed with a web browser

 ### Dependancies